eecs280staff/tutorials/docs/setup_caen.md

 $ chmod 600 ~/.ssh/config
 ```

 Let's double-check and make sure you see this chunk in your `~/.ssh/config` file.
-You can find a more in depth explanation at the [Linux Journal](http://www.linuxjournal.com/content/speed-multiple-ssh-connections-same-server).
 ```console
 $ cat ~/.ssh/config
 # SSH multiplexing